shiraji/KotlinConf2017/talk.md

 So, to conclude communication part,

-* Ask questions or communicate with others in slack.
+Ask questions or communicate with others use slack.
+Find and assign task in youtrack. and then send PR in GitHub.